KwakHyeonJi/my-place/README.md

 ## 😂 What to fix
 - Rotate another image when deleting an image
 - Screen flickers when replacing a new image
+- Image panel size is reduced when deleting an image
 - [Mobile] Background music stops when launch the camera app and return to screen
 - [Mobile] Screen optimization